Foster Home Agreement for Triangle Rabbits

 Foster homes provide a nutritious diet.
 Foster families provide fresh water, limited, high-quality timothy pellets (no seeds or nuts), unlimited grass hay, and a daily salad consisting of mixed fresh greens.
 Triangle Rabbits is a federally recognized, tax-exempt organization, and supplies provided by the foster home are tax deductible.

 Foster homes provide a roomy living space inside the house.
-An indoor enclosure at least eight square feet is required for bunny housing, which can be an exercise pen, an extra large dog crate, or another enclosure of appropriate size.
+An indoor enclosure at least 10 square feet is required for bunny housing, which can be an exercise pen, an extra large dog crate, or another enclosure of appropriate size.
 The space should contain the rabbit’s litter box, hide box, food and water bowls and an assortment of toys (boxes, baskets, etc.) for them to play with.
 Bonded pairs and large breed rabbits require additional space.

 Foster homes provide time for exercise.
 Foster homes allow time for exercise each day (unless otherwise directed by a veterinarian) in a bunny-proofed area.
-Learn more about bunny-proofing at the House Rabbit Society.

 Foster homes supervise interaction.
 Foster homes supervise any members and guests of the household, including any children, when interacting with foster rabbit(s).
 Foster homes agree that foster rabbit(s) may never be left unattended with other pets in the home, and agree to supervise foster rabbit(s) closely.